ftaboadac/ftaboadac/README.md

 # Hi, I'm Facundo

-Software engineer from Argentina focused on backend systems, integrations, and cloud infrastructure
+Software engineer focused on backend systems, integrations, and cloud infrastructure

 Most of my professional experience has been around integrations, async workflows, and scalable backend services